D23 (Disney): History

 Bob Iger introduced D23 on March 10, 2009, during the company's annual meeting.
 D23 had a booth at San Diego Comic-Con in 2009 and held the first D23 Expo from September 10 to 13, 2009.
 In March 2010, D23 announced that the expo would be biennial instead of annual, and Destination D events would be held in the off year.
 In February 2013, the Walt Disney Company Japan announced the first D23 Expo Japan would be held from October 12 to 14, 2013.

-In April 2013, D23 and Turner Classic Movies Festival teamed up for the 75th anniversary showing of Disney Animation's 1937 film Snow White and the Seven Dwarfs, and Kirk Douglas hosted the showing of Disney's 1954 film 20,000 Leagues Under the Sea newly restored from original camera negatives.
+In April 2013, D23 and Turner Classic Movies Festival teamed up for the 75th anniversary showing of Disney Animation's first feature film Snow White and the Seven Dwarfs (1937), and Kirk Douglas hosted the showing of Disney's 1954 film 20,000 Leagues Under the Sea newly restored from original camera negatives.

 Steven Clark stepped down as head of D23 in late September 2013.
 In January 2014, Adam Sanderson took over as Senior Vice President, Corporate Communications with oversight of the Disney Archives.
 At the November 21, 2014, weekend event, Destination D, Sanderson indicated that the silver level of membership was being discontinued.